Kirkov22/WebMusic/README.md

 tests and guide development.
 + __MySQL__ - Use a MySQL database to simplify and standardize the display of songs and the creation of playlists.
-+ __HTML5__ - Use an HTML5 music player on the page.
++ __Javascript__ - Use Javascript to interact with a Sinatra app and dynamically modify the page

 ### Status

-My RSPec file is set up, as are my first passes at MP3 and FLAc file classes.
+My RSPec file is set up, as are my first passes at MP3 and FLAC file classes.
 Tests can be run from the main directory using the following
 command:

     rspec test/spec.rb

-Next up, creating a page that allows me to select and play a file from a list.
+In addition, the project now has a basic Sinatra app with Javascript to add an audio node.
+For test purposes I copied test_id3v1.mp3 into the public directory (filtered out by .gitignore).

-Time to start crunching on some Sinatra/Haml/Scss!
+Now that I have some Javascript under my belt and understand how to make requests to the server without causing a page to reload, I'll start tinkering with the UI (configuration, creating a playlist, etc.).

 ### Non Ruby Dependencies